Update pg gem to 1.0

 Anyway, CentOS 6 and 7 does not support Ruby 2.2 or higher as standard, but Redmine 4.0 will require Ruby 2.2 or higher.
 It means in any case Redmine 4.0 does not work on CentOS with only standard repository.
 I think you should consider the OS version that supports Ruby 2.2 or higher as a criteria and present PostrgreSQL's workaround same as Ruby installation if they use an OS like CentOS.

-#7 Updated by Go MAEDA about 1 month ago
+#7 Updated by Go MAEDA over 3 years ago

 "Maintenance Support 1 Phase" for RHEL 6 and "Full Updates phase" for CentOS 6 ended on May 10, 2017.
 RHEL / CentOS 6 users should prioritize to update the operating system rather than Redmine.